ohdaw/shame.rip/bopanahi/message.md

-BEFORE YOU READ
+⚠️ BEFORE YOU READ
 (I DID NOT leak any personal information and nothing that would impact her real life not online life , I'm just exposing what she did to me and what shit she lied abt)

-About anahi
+ABOUT ANAHI:

 The first story, when we got together everything was fine for couple months, then she followed a guy without telling me and promised me that she didn't, but then suddenly when she was screen sharing I saw a guy on top of her comments when viewing a worskii video and once I caught her, she flipped it on me and threaten to leave me and then I forgave her and she promised she wont lie to me nor hide it from me.

 The second story, after couple weeks she followed another guy and I found out personally myself and then I've made up a plan for her to fall and I asked Anahi if we can screenshare 4 screenshare and then before she started I seen her unfollow and refollow a random and I took a picture and then she screenshared and then once she was done, she unfollowed a random account and followed him back and then I caught her on the act and she gaslighted me and started lying and then MY dumbass accepted it and forgave her and she PROMISED again she wont do it again.